Policy Builder user guide

 • The list will only show categories that had at least one article published in them in the last 30 days.

-• Items that do not have a valid category will only be recommendable if a policy allows “all” categories.
+• Items that do not have a valid category will only be recommendable if a policy doesn’t have a category filter — which defaults to “all” categories.

 • If you later add categories to a policy which already includes or excludes a category, it will add them to that previously established Custom Setting rule upon save rather than keep it as a new separate rule.